Toronto Shop Manager & Wedding Coordinator

 Ever since Deanna was a child she has been fascinated with nature and all its bounty.
 She learned much about plants while studying ecology in university, and then working as a gardener.
 It wasn’t until she began working at a garden centre that was also a flower shop that she found her calling to become a florist.

 She has learned from international florists Studio Mondine and La Musa De Las Flores and continues to learn everyday by seeking out interesting varieties to work with.
 She also attributes much of her learning to the collaborative experiences with her peers.
-Now with nearly 4 years of floral design experience and a vast knowledge of outdoor and indoor house plants, she resides as the Manager & Wedding Coordinator at Coriander Girl.
+Now with over 5 years of floral design experience and a vast knowledge of outdoor and indoor house plants, she resides as the Manager & Wedding Coordinator at Coriander Girl.
 We feel so lucky to have this incredibly gifted woman lead our Toronto team.

 Photo: Karyn Valino

 Marilou has always had a fascination with flowers and floral design, but it wasn't until she moved to Toronto a few years ago that she decided to take the plunge and leave her office job to work in this field.

 A few years after graduating with a Fine Arts degree, she moved from Ottawa to Toronto with her husband.
 She was lucky enough to intern with a veteran local florist, which eventually led her to Coriander Girl.
 Marilou loves being able to use her artistic background and work in such a vibrant and supportive industry.
 She continues to develop her talent every day.
 We are so happy to have her on our team.
 Not only is she an amazing designer, but she has a warmth and calmness about her that is a delight to be around.